 Previous Decision of UGC on the Inclusion of Aadhaar Numbers: -

-The decision has been taken to enhance the security features and information provided in the degrees awarded to students.
+The decision to include Aadhaar number on Certificates or Degrees was taken to enhance the security features and information provided in the degrees awarded to students.
 The aim of UGC is to stop fraudulent activities when it comes to education qualification.

 J S Sandhu, Secretary of UGC, explained the move and said that it will help in introducing transparency in the academic activities related to higher education.
 Providing security features in the marksheets and other certificates will ease up the verification process and will help eradicate duplication, added Sandhu.

 In the most recent directive sent out by the UGC, all the universities have been directed to add unique identification features in degrees and other academic certificates to eliminate impersonation and duplication.

 Sandhu also added that other essential information such as the name of the institution where the student has enrolled and mode of the programme/ degree (regular, part-time or distance) for which the student had enrolled.